hackoregon/postgis-geocoder-test/Linux/README.md

 	```
 	./2make-geocoder-download-scripts.bash
 	```
 	This executes some code in the PostGIS package to create two scripts in `/gisdata`.
-One script, called 'nation.bash', downloads nationwide state and county shapefiles.
-The second, called 'oregon.bash', downloads detailed shapefiles for Oregon.
+One script, called `nation.bash`, downloads nationwide state and county shapefiles.
+The second, called `oregon.bash`, downloads detailed shapefiles for Oregon.

 	After the scripts are generated, do the following:
 	```